-William S. Havron III, MD, joined Orlando Health's surgical team in 2014 as the associate program director of the general surgery residency.
-Dr. Havron also serves as the director of surgical simulation for the program, and is a member of Orlando Health Physicians Surgical Group.
-He is board certified in general surgery and surgical critical care.
-His areas of practice include elective and emergency general surgery, surgical critical care and trauma surgery.
+William S. Havron III, MD, FACS, joined Orlando Health's Department of Surgical Education as the director of surgical simulation and is now the program director of the general surgery residency.
+Dr. Havron currently serves as a surgeon for the Orlando Health Complex Hernia Center.
+He is board-certified in general surgery and surgical critical care.

 Expert Surgical Care

 Dr. Havron is a skilled surgeon accomplished in both traditional surgical and minimally invasive procedures.
 His interests include complex general surgery, endocrine surgery, robotic surgery, laparoscopic surgery, abdominal wall reconstructions and hernias.
 His many areas of expertise ensure patients receive quality care throughout all stages of the surgical process, from preoperative testing to surgery and postoperative care.

 He also treats emergency and critically ill or injured patients and then continues to facilitate their care when they are moved to the critical care unit.
 Here he monitors the patient's condition and coordinates treatments and therapies among specialists and critical care staff with the goal of placing patients on the road to recovery.

 Dr. Havron earned his medical degree from the University of Tennessee, College of Medicine in Memphis.
 He then completed his general surgery residency and surgical critical care fellowships at the University of Tennessee-Chattanooga.